markus0x1/Dollar_Hedge/README.md

 # Dollar_Hedge
 A smart way to hedge forex exchange rate risks.
+This project was created as part of [ETHOnline](https://ethglobal.online/).

 ## Motivation
 Stablecoins are a well-known instrument for hedging the volatility of crypto currencies.
 When  supplied to a lending protocol and they become an attractive alternative to a savings accounts.
 However, most Stablecoins are demonised in US dollars.
 This is useful as it allows specialised AMMs such as Curve to trade between them without any wild fluctuations.